libktx/ktx/README.md

 The two biggest issues with LibGDX are the facts that some of its modules were clearly not designed to be extended (*raise a hand if you never copy-pasted a `Scene2D` actor in sheer frustration, as a simple class extension was not enough!*) and that it is written in *Java*.
-Do not get me wrong: Java 8 was a huge step forward, but since you likely want to support legacy Android devices and WebGL (through GWT), you're stuck with Java 6 (or 7, which still is not a lot better, to be honest).
+Do not get me wrong: Java 8 was a huge step forward, but since you likely want to support legacy Android devices and WebGL (through GWT), you're stuck with Java 6 or 7.
 Switching to Kotlin - with its extension functions, inline methods, builders, operator overriding, pleasant syntax, easier generics and whatnot - certainly helps.
 But since LibGDX was not designed with Kotlin in mind, there's still *a lot of work* to be done to make use of all the shiny new features. *A lot of work* that has to be done *once*, if you think about it.

 **KTX** aims to make LibGDX Kotlin-friendly, without turning the API upside down.
 This is **not** a new framework by any means.